ajwills72/rmhealth-found/docs/teacher_notes.md

 ## 3rd week

-LECTURE: [Experiments and data](experiments_data.pptx) (2 hours) - Experiments as manipulation.
+LECTURE: Psychometrics, Personality, Experiments [Slides](lecture_3.pptx), [teacher's notes](lecture_3.html) (2 hours) - Experiments as manipulation.
 Independent and dependent variables.
 Ordinal, interval, and ratio measures.
 Noise and the need for statistics.
 Confounding variables.
 Between- versus within-subject designs.
 Counterbalancing and randomizing.
 Experimenter and instructional effects.
 Demand and expectancy effects.
 Problems with instructional manipulations, and solutions.  **AW**.

 WORKSHOP: (2 hour) - [Confounding factors](confounding_factors.html).
 Get students to think about how they are going to run their study in a way that makes it consistent (replicable).  **TA**